 If you are in sales probably one of your new year resolutions is to do even better in revenue than you did in previous years, regardless of how well you did in the past.
 Otherwise why would you be in sales if you don’t want to help yourself & your clients to achieve goals, be more successful and make more money?

 One of the easiest, fastest way to improve your revenue results without knocking on more doors is to get better at handling sales objections you get from people already in your sales pipeline.
 Objection handling is really sales 101 and if you haven’t had any form of training, coaching, internal discussion, peer-to-peer sharing…etc. then it is time to get on it.

-To help you be more successful in meeting your revenue goals in 2018 here are three simple actions you can take that will save you a lot of time, generate you more money and leave you with happier customers and bosses!
+To help you be more successful in meeting your revenue goals here are three simple actions you can take that will save you a lot of time, generate you more money and leave you with happier customers and bosses!